run the slots

 For a deeper look at how par sheet probabilities work, see our progressive jackpot guide.

 The must-hit-by progressive is the jackpot type that advantage players focus on.
-The mechanics work like this: the machine or linked bank has a published ceiling value — a number displayed on the glass, often labeled "Must Hit By $1,000.00" or "Wins Before $500.00."
-The progressive meter starts at a seed value, climbs with each wager, and is guaranteed by the game software to award before the meter reaches that ceiling.
+The mechanics work like this: the machine or linked bank has a published ceiling value — a number displayed on the screen, often labeled "Must Hit By $1,000.00" or "Wins Before $500.00."
+The progressive counter starts at a seed value, climbs with each wager, and is forced by the game software to award before the counter reaches that ceiling.

 Must-Hit-By Mechanics Summary